CARPENTERS JAC COVID 19 RULES & REGULATIONS - FREQUENTLY ASKED QUESTIONS

 - If you test positive for Covid 19, you must quarantine for 14 days from the first sign of symptoms.
 You must schedule a retest on your 14th day of quarantine.
 You cannot return to school until you have a Negative test result.

 - f you came in contact with a person Positive with Covid 19, call the school for direction.
 Some cases differ but if you come into contact in most cases you need to wait 5-7 days before getting tested.
-A Rapid test is not recommended especially without Symptoms.
+A Rapid test is NOT accepted.

 - You are considered most contagious 48 hours prior to symptoms, so if you were in school within that 48 hour time frame let us know immediately.
 This way we can let your classmates and instructors know so they can be tested.
 Those people would now be considered first line contact and need to get a test 5-7 days after original contact.